 Dashboards and reporting are essential components of business intelligence that transform raw data into actionable insights through visual analytics and structured presentations.
 A well-designed dashboard serves as a real-time monitoring interface displaying key performance indicators (KPIs), while reports deliver detailed analysis for decision-making.
-The distinction matters: dashboards prioritize at-a-glance comprehension for operational monitoring, whereas reports support deep-dive investigation.
-Understanding the interplay between visual hierarchy, interactivity patterns, and data refresh strategies ensures that these tools deliver insights efficiently rather than overwhelming users with noise.
+The distinction matters: dashboards prioritize at-a-glance comprehension for operational monitoring, whereas reports support deep-dive investigation and distribution.
+Understanding the interplay between visual hierarchy, interactivity patterns, data governance, and refresh strategies ensures that these tools deliver insights efficiently — and that the numbers your stakeholders see are trustworthy.

 What This Cheat Sheet Covers